Self-publishing: Web fiction

 Authors may also self-publish through web fiction.
 A common type is the web serial.
 Unlike most modern novels, web fiction novels are frequently published in parts over time.
-The format has gained popularity, particularly in China, where revenues from online literature exceeds US$2.5 billion, South Korea also has a significant web fiction market.
-Online literature in China plays a prominent role than in the United States and the rest of the world.
+The format has gained popularity, particularly in China, where revenues from online literature exceeds US$2.5 billion.
+South Korea also has a significant web fiction market.
+Online literature in China plays a more prominent role than in the United States and the rest of the world.
 Most books are available online, where the most popular novels find millions of readers.
 They cost an average of 2 CNY, or roughly a tenth of the average price of a printed book.
 Platforms like Shanda Literature Ltd. claim to publish thousands of Chinese literary works daily while Joara, South Korea's largest web novel platform, reports 1.1 million members, 140,000 writers, an average of 2,400 serials per day and 420,000 works.

 History

 Early examples

+Self-publishing has a long history.
+John Locke, Jane Austen, Emily Dickinson, Nathaniel Hawthorne, Martin Luther, Marcel Proust, Derek Walcott, and Walt Whitman are some successful examples.

+In music publishing, François Couperin self-published some of his keyboard music in the 18th century, and Joseph Haydn self-published his oratorio The Creation in 1800.